 Part of this regulation means XE has to keep its customers' funds separate from its own.
 This means that should the company have any financial difficulties, your funds stay safe and secure.

 How does XE make its money?

-While XE charges no fees, it still makes money from each transfer because of the margin.
+To keep its competitive rates, XE charges a $4 fee on small transfers below $500.
+For amounts above that, it still makes money from each transfer because of the margin.
 That's where the rate you're quoted when setting up a money transfer is different from the live mid-market rate you'll see on Google or Reuters.
-As a result you should compare both the exchange rate the money transfer provider is offering, as well as any additional fees.
+As a result, you should compare both the exchange rate the money transfer provider is offering, as well as any additional fees.

 How to register an account

 Signing up for an account with XE is simple and free.
 The following steps can help guide you through the process.

 How to make a money transfer with XE

 - Log in.
 You'll land on your dashboard screen where you can navigate around your account details.

 - Click "new transaction".
 This button is at the top of your screen in the menu bar.

 - Finalise how much you want to send.
 You'll need to add in the currency pair and either how much you want to send, or how much you want the receiver to get.
 XE will then provide you with a quote the exchange rate you'll receive.